Brooks Robinson, Orioles third baseman with 16 Gold Gloves, has died. He was 86

 He finished with 268 homers, drove in 1,357 runs and batted a respectable .267 in 2,896 career games.
 Not bad for ol’ No. 5, the boy from Arkansas.

-“Brooks was maybe the last guy to get into the clubhouse the day of the game, but he would be the first guy on the field,” former Orioles manager Earl Weaver said.
+“Brooks was maybe the last guy to get into the clubhouse the day of the game, but he would be the first guy on the field,” said former Orioles manager Earl Weaver, who died in 2013.
 “He’d be taking his groundballs, and we’d all go, ‘Why does Brooks have to take any groundballs?’

 “I wouldn’t expect anything else from Brooks.
 Seeing him work like that meant a lot of any young person coming up.
 He was so steady, and he steadied everybody else.”